metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 ![](code-button.png)

 3.3) **Paste the Bot URL**
-Open the `ZonesScript` under `ServerScriptService` and find the variable `BotURL` (should be the first line).
+Find the Explorer window within Roblox Studio (click on the `View` tab and make sure `Explorer` is enabled if you cannot).
+In the Explorer window you should see `ServerScriptService`.
+Expand this and open `ZonesScript`.
+Find the variable `BotURL` (should be the first line).
 Now paste your repl.co URL from earlier between the two quotes and save the file.
 This script sends HTTP requests to the specified URL when a player enters a zone.

 ![](bot-url.png)

 3.4) **Publish your node**
-Go to `File -> Game Settings` and click `Publish` when prompted.
+Go to the `Home` tab, click on `Game Settings` and click `Publish` when prompted.
 Name and describe your place as you please, ideally similar to your Discord server.
 Then click `Publish` again.

 3.5) **Allow HTTP Requests and Third Party Teleports** We need to give our script permission to send these requests.
-Go to `File -> Game Settings` and enable `Allow HTTP Requests`.
+Go to `Home > Game Settings` again and enable `Allow HTTP Requests`.
 While you're there enable `Allow Third Party Teleports` (otherwise teleporting from your world to the Metauni hub will not function).
 Then then click `Save` (navigating to another menu discards this change).

 ![](thirdpartyteleport.png)